Veeam

 - Enable S3 on the bucket you create.
 You can use Amazon S3 storage or another S3-compatible storage provider.

-- Configure Azure storage immutability policies for the blob version and enable blob versioning for the storage account when you create the storage account.
+- Configure Azure storage immutability policies for the blob version, and when you create the storage account, enable blob versioning for the storage account.

 Using a Veeam Backup & Replication hardened repository protects backup files from loss due to malware or unplanned actions.
 A hardened repository supports immutability and single-use credentials.